Darton State College Social Science Department Criminal Justice | Employment Opportunities

 The perception of many has traditionally been that students who pursue a degree in criminal justice are likely to enter the field of law enforcement.
 While this is one possibility, numerous other fields and careers are available to students interested in the field of criminal justice.
 I invite you to research the hundreds of jobs available in criminal justice, and then let Darton College and the Criminal Justice Program guide you towards completion of a degree that will support your educational and future career goals.

-The Associate Degree in Criminal Justice will be valuable in entry-level employment in many municipal law enforcement agencies and is rapidly becoming a requirement for employment.
+The Associate Degree in Criminal Justice will be valuable in entry-level employment in many local law enforcement agencies and is rapidly becoming a requirement for employment.
 In many local agencies a minimum of an Associate Degree is or has become a necessity for promotion into supervisory rank.
-Most local agencies provide a starting employment salary in the low to mid $20,000 range, with earning potential into the $50-70,000 range.
-Most state law enforcement agencies will hire without a degree requirement, but prefer baccalaureate degrees.
+Most local agencies provide a starting employment salary in the mid $20,000 to low $40,000 range, with earning potential into the $60-80,000 range.
+Most state law enforcement agencies require or prefer baccalaureate degrees.
 Their salary ranges are similar to the local agencies.
 State law enforcement agencies, such as the GBI, require baccalaureate degrees.
-Their starting salaries range from the upper-$20,000 to the low-$30,000 range.
+Their starting salaries range from the mid to upper $30,000 range.
 Federal agencies usually require a minimum of a baccalaureate degree, with some agencies requiring or preferring graduate or professional degrees.
-Earning potentials there are obviously higher, with starting salaries in the upper $30,000 range and earning potentials into the $100,000 ranges.
+Earning potentials there are obviously higher, with starting salaries in the upper $60,000 range and earning potentials into the $140,000 range.

 Probation and Parole: